Video Players

 seek(seconds) | Seeks to a specific time in seconds. |

-setSrc(url, format?) | Sets a video source URL directly.
-Auto-detects HLS vs MP4. |
+setSrc(url, format?) | Sets a video source URL or render token.
+Auto-detects HLS vs MP4.
+Tokens (e.g. "v2:...") are resolved automatically. |

 setMovie(projectId, movie) | Configures project and movie for rendering. |